mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/call.md

 ---
 title: Call class
-description: Provides functionality to handle calling a program residing in an IBMi server.
+description: "Provides functionality to handle calling a program residing in an IBMi server. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Provides functionality to handle calling a program residing in an IBMi server.